 Providing the rim bed was sufficiently large in diameter to begin with, subsequent inflation should be pretty easy.
 But keep in mind that an initial tight fit is still critical.
 Otherwise, you’ll have an airtight seal that’s still prone to burping under load.
 Also, this method is a one-shot deal as it isn’t likely you’ll be able to reuse the strip.

-Regardless of the method you choose, there are a few tricks you can use to help get the tyre initially inflated.
-Coating the tyre beads with soapy water helps create an initial seal (we keep a spray bottle filled in our workshop specifically for this purpose), and removing the valve core during inflation allows for a higher flow rate.
+Regardless of the method you choose, there are a few tricks you can use to help get the tire initially inflated.
+Coating the tire beads with soapy water helps create an initial seal (we keep a spray bottle filled in our workshop specifically for this purpose), and removing the valve core during inflation allows for a higher flow rate.

 Hit the barriers – but check your work first

-We've been able to run pressures as low as the mid-20s in local races with no burping – even on a few instances when we felt the tyre roll beneath us in hard corners.
-Thorny tracks become a non-issue too, as the sealant inside the tyre easily repairs small punctures without you having to visit the pits.
+We’ve been able to run pressures as low as the mid-20s in local races with no burping – even on a few instances when we felt the tire roll beneath us in hard corners.
+Thorny tracks become a non-issue, too, as the sealant inside the tire easily repairs small punctures without you having to visit the pits.

-If you've done it right, the tyre can fold completely without breaching the seal
+If you’ve done it right, the tire can fold completely without breaching the seal

 That said, it’s critical to check your work thoroughly before heading out, since tubeless cyclocross setups are still a less-than-precise science and the consequences of failure can be severe.